 Although we focus on g-mode scenarios in this work, it is worth briefly commenting on other possibilities, and what one may infer under those circumstances.
-Indeed, precursors may arise from:

-- ★ Resonances from other modes, such as i or s-modes (Tsang et al. 2012; Tsang 2013), ocean modes in low metallicity crusts (Sullivan et al. 2023), or even f or r-modes in rapidly rotating or ultra-magnetised systems (Suvorov & Kokkotas 2020b). - ★ Each star undergoing a separate fracture, rather than one star undergoing two.
+Indeed, precursors can arise from three different factors.
+The first is resonances from other modes, such as i or s modes (Tsang et al. 2012; Tsang 2013), ocean modes in low metallicity crusts (Sullivan et al. 2023), or even f or r modes in rapidly rotating or ultra-magnetised systems (Suvorov & Kokkotas 2020b).

+The second is each star undergoing a separate fracture, rather than one star undergoing two.
 Different atomic impurities in the crust, for example, could imply that the von Mises (or some other) criterion is met at different strains and frequencies in each star.
-Such a scenario would be favoured if, for example, the stellar crust cannot "heal" in between fractures; see Schneider et al. (2018); Kerin & Melatos (2022) and references therein. - ★ Scenarios unrelated to modes, such as the unipolar inductor model, where electromotive forces, generated across a weakly-magnetised star as it moves through the magnetosphere of a magnetar companion, spark precursor emissions (Piro 2012; Lai 2012).
+Such a scenario would be favoured if, for example, the stellar crust cannot 'heal' in between fractures; see Schneider et al. (2018), Kerin & Melatos (2022) and references therein.

+The third involves scenarios unrelated to modes, such as the unipolar inductor model, where electromotive forces, generated across a weakly magnetised star as it moves through the magnetosphere of a magnetar companion, spark precursor emissions (Piro 2012; Lai 2012).

 It is beyond the scope of this work to go into detail about each of these possibilities, though we explore the first point here.
-In an agnostic analysis, the two precursors of GRB 090510 corresponds to two l = 2 = m modes (see Sec.
-2.1) with inertialframe frequencies of ~ 160 Hz and ~ 50 Hz, respectively, assuming an aligned system (cf. Sec.
+In an agnostic analysis, the two precursors of GRB 090510 corresponds to two l = 2 = m modes (see Sect.
+2.1) with inertial-frame frequencies of $\sim 160\,\mathrm{Hz}$ and $\sim 50\,\mathrm{Hz}$, respectively, assuming an aligned system (cf. Sect.
 2.4).
-Given the large difference in the frequencies of i- and s-modes (see, e.g., Fig. 3) in Passamonti & Andersson 2012), it seems difficult to connect both of these crust-induced modes to the two precursors of GRB090510.
-In particular, even though the earlier flare may be accommodated by an i-mode for an almost-static star, it is difficult to accommodate the later flare with i-modes (Tsang et al. 2012; Passamonti et al. 2021).
-However, we note that it could be possible to account for these two pre-emissions with a mix of i- and s-modes, which calls for an s-mode with free mode frequency ~ 160 Hz since, for an i-mode to cause first precursor, we must have $v{\star} \ll 10$ Hz.
+Given the large difference in the frequencies of i and s modes (see e.g., Fig. 3 in Passamonti & Andersson 2012), it seems difficult to connect both of these crust-induced modes to the two precursors of GRB090510.
+In particular, even though the earlier flare may be accommodated by an i mode for an almost-static star, it is difficult to accommodate the later flare with i modes (Tsang et al. 2012; Passamonti et al. 2021).
+However, we note that it could be possible to account for these two pre-emissions with a mix of i and s modes, which calls for an s mode with free-mode frequency $\sim 160\,\mathrm{Hz}$ since, for an i mode to cause first precursor, we must have $v{\star} \ll 10\,\mathrm{Hz}$.
 This mixed-mode scenario will be investigated thoroughly elsewhere.

-Some stars in coalescing binaries may spin rapidly, e.g., the secondary of GW190814 (Biswas et al. 2021), where modes with high free frequencies (e.g., f-modes) become of interest (Suvorov & Kokkotas 2020b).
-Nonetheless, if such high spins align with the orbit, we should see a rotation-induced modulation in the light-curves during the subsecond timescale of the observed precursors (Stachie et al. 2022).
-Unless the spin is misaligned with the orbit, the absence of substructure hints that $v{\star} \leq 100$ Hz for precursor hosts.
+Some stars in coalescing binaries may spin rapidly, for example the secondary of GW190814 (Biswas et al. 2021), where modes with high free frequencies (e.g., f modes) become of interest (Suvorov & Kokkotas 2020b).
+Nonetheless, if such high spins align with the orbit, we should see a rotation-induced modulation in the light curves during the sub-second timescale of the observed precursors (Stachie et al. 2022).
+Unless the spin is misaligned with the orbit, the absence of substructure hints that $\nu{\star} \lesssim 100\,\mathrm{Hz}$ for precursor hosts.